 Ric Edelman, the founder of Edelman Financial Services, is famous for telling people that they can retire after 30 years of consistent investing.
 Why does it take so long?

-Most people can expect their investment portfolios to return between five and 10 percent in the long term.
-The actual returns will depend on your asset allocation and on when you invest.
-Most people who become millionaires by investing in the stock market save close to half of their wealth.
+People can generally expect their investment portfolios to return between 5 and 10 percent in the long term.
+The actual returns will depend on your asset allocation and on when you begin to invest.

 Step 6: Keep Learning

-Once you start investing, you’ll realize that you have a lot of questions.
-Why index funds?
-Should I invest in individual stocks or not?
-Does a diverse portfolio really matter?
-Can I boost my rate of return?
-The answers to those questions depend on who you ask.
+Once you start investing, you’ll realize that you have lots of questions.
+Why should I invest in index funds?
+How diverse does my portfolio need to be?
+How can I boost my rate of return?
+The answers to your questions depend on who you ask.

-This is the fourth installment of a multi-part series on investing.
+This is the final installment of Stock Market for Beginners, our six-part series on investing and the stock market.
 To start from the beginning, click here.